What is Stamp Duty And How Does It Works?

 2. The Original cancellation Deed that the buyer must also state why he is exiting the deal in the Deed Cancellation agreement that has been registered.

-What is Maharashtra Stamp Duty Act?
+What is the Maharashtra Stamp Duty Act?

 Conclusion

 Stamp Duty is an essential part of the property purchase process that helps governments generate revenue from real estate transactions.
 Understanding how the tax works and what factors affect its calculation can help buyers make informed decisions when purchasing a property.
-While it may add to the overall cost of the transaction, it is essential to factor in the tax when budgeting for a property purchase to avoid any financial surprises down the line.
+While Stamp Duty may add to the overall cost of the transaction, it is essential to factor in the tax when budgeting for a property purchase to avoid any financial surprises down the line.

 Frequently Asked Questions (FAQs)

-Who pays Stamp Duty?
+Who pays stamp duty?

 This is a common question that is basically asked by everyone.
 In general the person who buys the property should be the one paying it but sometimes with mutual consent the both parties can divide the Stamp duty payment equally.

-How much Stamp Duty do we pay?
+How much stamp duty do we pay?

 The nature of Stamp Duty payment is that it varies from State to State.
 For example, in Maharashtra 100 & 500 is applicable there.